Enrolment is now open.

 The school website is also continually updated providing calendar dates and recent news items.

-At Croydon Primary School we endeavor to keep our annual fees as low as possible.
-The fees for 2017 were $220.
+At Croydon Primary School we endeavor to keep our annual parent contributions as low as possible.
+In 2018 they were $230.
 This includes items such as the student book bag, classroom resources, art materials and computer leases.

 Each term teachers organize incursions and excursions as part of the curriculum program.
 A notice will be sent home with the details and cost of the activity.
 This fee can be paid at the office anytime prior to the event.
 Activities change depending on the unit being taught.
 Regular activities will include swimming in Term 4 and the Prep breakfast.